Do Informational Cascades Happen with Non-myopic Agents?: Introduction

 Sequential learning has been extensively explored in the literature, with a special focus on a phenomenon known as an \emph{informational cascade}.
 In two seminal papers~\cite{Banerjee1992,Bikhchandani1992} the authors investigated the occurrence of fads in a social network, which was later generalized in~\cite{smith2000pathological}.
 Alternative learning models that have been studied in the literature include \cite{Acemoglu2011} where players only observe a random set of past actions, \cite{LeSuBe17} where players observe the past actions through a noisy process, \cite{Celen2004} where players observe only their immediate predecessor, and \cite{ScSuSu19} where players are allowed to ask questions to a bounded subset of their predecessors.

 The common assumption in all of these models is that players act only once in the game and there are informational externalities only, which allows for relatively easy computation of game equilibrium strategies.
-Some other works where all players act in each period although are assumed to be myopic by design, include~\cite{bala1998learning,mossel2013making,mossel2014asymptotic,mossel2015strategic,Harel,Jadbabaie,dasaratha2018social}.
-In~\cite{ccelen2004distinguishing,guarino2011aggregate,herrera2013biased,guarino2013social}, authors consider different models of Bayesian learning where players do not observe the entire action history of the past players, but a ``coarser'' history.
+Some other works where all players act in each period but are myopic by design include~\cite{bala1998learning,mossel2013making,mossel2014asymptotic,mossel2015strategic,Harel,Jadbabaie,dasaratha2018social}.
+In~\cite{ccelen2004distinguishing,guarino2011aggregate,herrera2013biased,guarino2013social}, different models of Bayesian learning were studied where players do not observe the entire action history of the past players, but a ``coarser'' history.
 There are also works on non-Bayesian learning models where players do not update their beliefs in a Bayesian sense~\cite{degroot1974reaching,bala1998learning,ellison1993rules,ellison1995word,molavi2017foundations,jadbabaie2012non}, or do so only with some probability~\cite{Peres}.
 A survey of such models can be found in~\cite{nedic2016tutorial}.

 An informational cascade is a phenomenon where no player has an incentive to reveal her private information, hence learning stops in the system.
 This is an interesting case of herd behavior that happens even with fully rational players.
 While information cascades do not necessarily happen in all systems (see~\cite{Lee1993,Hann-Caruthers2018}), they represent a universal phenomenon in sequential Bayesian learning where players act once in a sequence that is predefined before the game starts.
 In such systems, when the turn of a certain player arrives, she has no choice but to either buy the product if it seems profitable to her at the moment or forever forgo the opportunity.
 Hence, it is natural to ask whether cascades occur because this one-shot opportunity was forced upon the players.
 It is conceivable that if players had the freedom to choose to wait and gather more information about the product, a herd behavior, especially a wrong one, could be avoided.
 This question provides the motivation for studying information cascades in more complex environments.
 In~\cite{VaAn16_learning_arxiv}, informational cascades were defined for a general dynamic scenario.
 However, no evidence for their occurrence was provided.